SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/duo-source.md

 The Duo Source provides a secure endpoint to receive authentication logs from the Duo [Authentication Logs API](https://duo.com/docs/adminapi#logs).
 It securely stores the required authentication, scheduling, and state tracking information.

 :::note
-This Source is available in the [Fed deployment](/docs/api/getting-started/#sumo-logic-endpoints-by-deployment-and-firewall-security).
+This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 :::

 ## Data collected